Nothile-Moyo-Git/react-animations/README.md

-# Animations App using React, React-spring, SCSS
+# Animations App using React, React-spring, SCSS, TypeScript

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).